top of page

 • Daily movement

-Not for judgement — for insights.
+Not for judgment — for insights.
+Track for patterns like:

+Create a baseline.
+No shame.
+No panic.
+Just information.
 At-home monitors are accurate, inexpensive, and empowering.
 Look for ones with:

 • Upper arm cuff